Increasing profile quality by improving the photo upload flow

 What I did

-Designed a popup with visual photo tips and examples based on moderator feedback
+1. Designed a pop-up with visual photo tips and examples based on moderator feedback

 Outcome